-- 1. For the purposes of providing bundled customers renewable energy through the SunRate, authority to allocate up to 10 MW11 per year of solar energy from projects located within SDG&E's service territory originally contracted and approved by the Commission to meet the requirement to procure Eligible Renewable Energy Resources pursuant to the California Renewable Portfolio Standard ("RPS") (Public Utilities Code §§ 399.11 et seq.), Decision ("D.") 03-06-071, or other applicable law. - 2.
-Authority to request any shortfall in SDG&E meetings its RPS commitments that result from the reallocation as a result of the program be carried over to the following portfolio cycle without associated penalties. - 3.
-Permission to redirect annually through an Advice Letter an additional 10MW per year in subsequent years to the extent the initial SunRate offering is fully subscribed.
+- 1. For the purpose of providing bundled customers renewable energy through SunRate, authority to procure up to 10 MW of new solar energy from local projects, which may be expanded subsequently through additional procurement to the extent the initial SunRate offering is anticipated to be successful. - 2.
+To the extent that such solar projects are not fully subscribed by customers, approve the use of the unsubscribed portion of the solar energy to meet RPS Requirements including any Renewable Auction Mechanism ("RAM") procurement obligations (California Public Utilities Code ("P.U.
+Code") §§ 399.11 et seq., D.03-06-071, or other applicable law). - 3.
+Authority to allocate a portion of SDG&E's existing RPS procurement to SunRate customers while new generation procured for SunRate is procured and constructed. - 4.
+Authority to request any shortfall in SDG&E meeting its RPS commitments that result from the reallocation as a result of the program be carried over to the following portfolio cycle without associated penalties.